 We are not obligated to pay any item initiated for payment against your account if your account does not contain sufficient collected funds.
 Rather than automatically returning, unpaid, all non-sufficient funds items that you may have, if your “eligible account type” has been open for at least thirty (30) days and thereafter you maintain your account in good standing, which includes at least: (A) Continuing to make deposits consistent with your past practices, and depositing at least $400 or more in your account within each thirty (30) day period, (B) You are not in default on any loan obligation to us, (C) We reserve the right to require you to pay your outstanding overdraft (negative) balance, including our fees, immediately or on demand, and (D) Your account is not the subject of any legal or administrative order or levy, such as bankruptcy or a tax lien, we will consider, without obligation on our part, approving your reasonable overdrafts up to your assigned OOPS!
 Limit, including our fees.
 This discretionary service will generally be limited to an $800 overdraft (negative) balance for eligible personal checking account types; or a $1,500 overdraft (negative) balance for eligible business checking account types.
 Our normal fees and charges including, without limitation, our non-sufficient funds (NSF) or overdraft (OD) fees; currently $33.00 per non-sufficient funds or overdraft item, as set forth in our fee schedule, will be charged for each transaction initiated for payment from your checking account that does not have sufficient collected funds.
 Typically, we will charge our normal NSF/OD fee whether we approve an overdraft item for payment or return it unpaid.
 Our NSF/OD and daily overdraft fees will be included in and count against your assigned OOPS!
 Limit of $800 for personal checking accounts or $1,500 for business checking accounts.
 Whether your overdrafts will be paid or not is at our sole discretion and we reserve the right not to pay.
 For example, we typically do not pay overdrafts if your account is not in good standing as described above, or if you have too many overdrafts.
 We may refuse to pay an overdraft for you at any time, even though your account is in good standing and even though we may have previously paid overdrafts for you.
 You will be notified by mail of any non-sufficient funds items paid or returned that you may have; however, we have no obligation to notify you before we pay or return any item.
 The amount of any overdrafts including our fees that you owe us shall be due and payable immediately.
 If there is an overdraft paid by us on an account with more than one (1) owner on the signature card, each owner, and agent if applicable, drawing/presenting the item creating the overdraft, shall be jointly and severally liable for such overdrafts including our fees.

-- Optional Overdraft Protection Services: We offer additional overdraft protection services that you may apply for.
-These include Line-of-Credit Overdraft Protection and “Transfer” (from another account of yours with us) Overdraft Protection.
-If you apply and are approved for these optional services, you may save money on the total fees you pay us for overdraft protection services.
+- Optional Overdraft Privilege Services: We offer additional overdraft privilege services that you may apply for.
+These include Line-of-Credit Overdraft Privilege and “Transfer” (from another account of yours with us) Overdraft Privilege.
+If you apply and are approved for these optional services, you may save money on the total fees you pay us for overdraft privilege services.

 - Ineligible Accounts and Limitations: Available only for eligible checking accounts that are maintained in good standing as defined above.
 Savings Type Accounts, Money Market Accounts, Public Fund/Charitable Organization Accounts, Certain Trust Accounts, Student Minor Accounts, and any other Minor Accounts not of legal age are not eligible for this service.
 We may, in our sole option and discretion, limit the number of your accounts eligible for OOPS! to one account per household and/or one account per taxpayer identification number.